tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Output from neuron is often recalculated by activation function
   - Sigmoid provides output between 0 and 1 while flattens as you get closer to 0 or 1 (makes it less sensitive to extremes)
   - Tanh provides output between -1 and 1, centered on 0, flattens extremes
-  - ReLU is lienar for values over 0, but "resets" everything bellow 0 to 0.
+  - ReLU is linear for values over 0, but "resets" everything bellow 0 to 0.
 Leaky ReLU is similar, but bellow 0 is not fixed to 0, but to low slope negatives
   - Softmax is for last layer to get probability between 0 to 1 (classification)
 - Topology is input layer, one or more hidden layers, output layer
 - Some networks are dense (each neuron in one layer is connect to all neuron outputs in previous layer), some are sparse